 Take advantage of the common areas

 These spaces are for your enjoyment and can greatly enhance your time at the inn.
 At 10 Fitch our common areas include the large back yard and gardens with Koi ponds and gazebo as well as several rooms on the main floor of the inn.
 Areas that are the innkeepers personal spaces and not open to our guests are the kitchen, 3rd floor innkeepers quarters, basement and garage.
 The only suite that you should enter is the one that you are staying in.
 To keep unoccupied suites clean and ready for the next guests who will be checking in, we ask that you not to use their bathrooms, living rooms or even to enter them without permission from the innkeeper.
-We actually had a couple stay with us once for 3 nights who used 2 of our bathrooms during their stay, the bathroom in their own suite and the bathroom in the unoccupied suite next to them.
-Thankfully we discovered this quite by accident shortly after they checked out and were able to clean it before our guests arrived.
-We never, ever want a guest to check in and find that their bathroom is dirty!
+We never, ever want a guest to check in and find that their suite is not immaculate!

 Besides the wonderful breakfast, personal attention, and beautiful, comfortable rooms, another thing that is great about staying at a bed and breakfast is that your hosts are eager to share a wealth of information with you about the area so you can get the most out of your stay.
 They will know all the best things to see and places to go so make sure you ask questions and tell them what you enjoy doing.
 The innkeeper wears many hats from chef to concierge, and is delighted to make dinner reservations for you, schedule an in suite massage, order a chauffeured winery/sight seeing tour and pack a picnic lunch.
 She has been working with local businesses for years, sending guests their way, and in appreciation they often treat 10 Fitch guests even more special when they know that you are staying here so take advantage of her knowledge and connections during your stay.